That’s where this guide comes in.

 2. Letters from your school

-In the absence of an official transcript or other records, a letter from the registration office at the college or school in which you are enrolled may work as the required proof.
+Without an official transcript or other records, a letter from the college registration office or school you are enrolled in may be the required proof.

 3. Letters from someone else

-If you are trying to open a bank account in the U.K., you can sometimes get another customer of that bank to vouch for you in an official letter and affirm the location of your residence.
+If you are trying to open a bank account in the U.K., you can have another bank customer vouch for you in an official letter and affirm the location of your residence.

 Save acceptable documents before you need them